-The mixed-use development is single building consisting of 377 residential units and a combined 382m2 of retail GFA.
+The mixed-use development is single building consisting of 432 Build-to-Rent residential units with residential amenity and a combined 371m2 of retail GFA.

 Table 1.3 provides a summary of the development, including the refuse infrastructure areas as context for the volume information provided in Section 1.6.